 - Immune system support

 - Cancer prevention

-That’s why it’s no surprise that implementing intermittent fasting can be beneficial for our skin too.
+That’s why it’s no surprise that implementing fasting can be beneficial for our skin health too.
 But is it worth the risks, and more importantly, the hunger?
 Let’s jump right in…

 This usually means skipping a meal or two and having larger meals later in the day.
 It could be as simple as skipping breakfast or as extreme as having only one meal a day.

 In the case of prolonged fasting, it entails not eating (or in most cases, drinking caloric beverages) for periods ranging anywhere from 36 hours to 30 days (or more).

 A fast-mimicking diet is a new form of fasting in which calories are restricted over a prolonged period of time (typically 5 days) but not eliminated.
 Instead, you can eat small amounts of foods that will not trigger the biological mechanisms that throw you out of a “fasted” state.

 Prolonged fasting and the fast-mimicking diet are a little more intense than intermittent fasting, so we’ll turn our attention to intermittent fasting for now and then cover prolonged fasting and fast-mimicking diets after.